 In fact, it’s so tight that the guide specifically highlighted that anyone who was claustrophobic need not do this part.
 Moreover, for parts of it, it’s dark enough that you need to use your phone for a torchlight.

-Why a naturalist is a slow trekker
+A naturalist is a slow trekker

 Being me, I was always falling behind.
-This can be inconvenient, because there were other tour groups traversing the same cavern so you had best be able to recognise your own group!
+This can be inconvenient, because there were other tour groups traversing the same cavern.
+So you had best be able to recognise your own group!

 The guide said something about the gypsum in the rock, and he seemed to refer both to the white powdering on the rock, as well as the transparent, glassy mineral crystals.
 The gypsum crystals are embedded in the rock, and I later learned that it’s basically selenite.

-Like this view of the sunlight glowing through the tunnel - this is a view you don’t see going forwards on the trek.
-You see this by looking back.
+Like this view of the sunlight glowing through the tunnel.
+This is a view you don’t see going forwards on the trek.
+You only see this by looking back.

-On either side of the dirt road were bare plains covered over by gypsum dust, making it look like an impossible dusting of snow somehow not melting at the base of the hot, dry, red hills.
+On either side of the dirt road were bare plains covered over by gypsum dust, making it look like there was an impossible dusting of snow which was somehow not melting at the base of the hot, dry, red hills.

-Pit stop at Las Tres Marias and the Dinosaur
+Stopping at Las Tres Marias and the Dinosaur

-After being picked up by the van at the other end of the valley, we wound up the road to get up onto the ridges where we could view the valley from above.
+The van wound up the road to get us up onto the ridges where we could view the Valley of the Moon from above.